-If you establish a good relationship between you and the broholmer, they can become very social.
+If you establish a good relationship between you and the Broholmer, they can become very social.

 Broholmers are also known to be very protective of their family.
 This dog will not allow anyone to threaten its owner while in his or her presence.

-They are, however, known to bark less than a lot of dogs, a trait many people like.
+However, they are known to bark less than a lot of dogs, a trait many people like.
 This dog is usually energetic and deserves some time each day to be spent exercising.